ayumi-aiko/Re-Malwack-Daemon/README.md

 katana --import-package-list <path, ex: /sdcard/export-katana.txt> | For importing the package lists
 ```

-# daemon
+## daemon
 - This app should only **RUN** in init or any prefered mode but not termux because termux is not suitable forever.
 - This app doesn't have any arguments handler because this app is only going to run in background.
-Arguments are managed by Katana.
+Arguments are managed by [Katana](https://github.com/ayumi-aiko/Katana).

+## daemonStarter
+- This program is used to start the daemon safely.
+Not used by CLI actions and only used in the [Katana](https://github.com/ayumi-aiko/Katana) app for starting the daemon.